 Best Spas in Palm Springs

 Palm Springs is one of the most relaxing destinations in California, so it’s no surprise that there are so many fabulous spas here.
-These are some of the best spas in Palm Springs.
+These are some of the best spas in Palm Springs and some happen to be in some of my favorite Palm Springs hotels.

 The Azure Spa in the retro-chic Riviera hotel (which was once a favorite of celebrities like Dean Martin and Frank Sinatra) has 18 treatment rooms plus a therapeutic watsu pool where you can enjoy luxurious body scrubs, relaxing hydrotherapy soaks, invigorating massages, and a whole menu of detoxifying experiences.